SeisComP/main/apps/python/descriptions/scdbstrip.rst

 That means your MYSQL server cannot hold enough data required for deletion.
 There are two solutions to this:

 #.
-Increase the memory pool used by MYSQL by changing the configuration to:
+Increase the memory pool used by MYSQL by changing the configuration.
+The
+   minimum is 64 MBytes but modern system typically have a larger default:

    .. code-block:: sh

       innodb_buffer_pool_size = 64M

    The size of the new buffer depends on the size of the database that should be cleaned up.
+Read also the section :ref:`database_configuration`.
+It provides more options for optimizing your database server.

 #.
 Run scdbstrip on smaller batches for the first time: